P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 > [!abstract] Identifies Root Causes
 >
-> Identifies Root Causes: Through diagnostic analytics, a key feature of BA, it can investigate why past events happened, allowing a business to understand the reasons behind a problem.
+> Through diagnostic analytics, a key feature of BA, it can investigate why past events happened, allowing a business to understand the reasons behind a problem.
 >
 > -   **Example**: The bakery's sales dropped.
 Diagnostic analytics would show that the drop was because a key ingredient for their most popular bread was unavailable.
 >